anchmurthy/anchmurthy.github.io/_pages/about.md

 I also have a secondary interest in contract theory.
 My earlier work in this area focused on dynamic contracting for environmental conservation programs, and more recently I have become interested in using contract-theoretic frameworks to study human–AI and multi-agent negotiation, particularly in supply chains and contract labor markets.

 # News
+- **[November 2026]**: Organizing and speaking in a Revenue Management and Pricing session at INFORMS on "AI for Markets and Public Systems."
 - **[July 2026]**: Our paper, "When Does Interference Matter?
 Decision-Making in Platform Experiments," was accepted for presentation at [EC 2026](https://ec26.sigecom.org/) in Rome!
 Also looking forward to stopping by [MATCH-UP 2026](https://matchup2026.crest.science/) in Paris the previous week.
 - **[November 2025]**: Giving a parallel presentation at [CODE@MIT 2025](https://ide.mit.edu/events/2025-conference-on-digital-experimentation-mit-codemit/) on our paper, "When Does Interference Matter?
 Decision-Making in Platform Experiments."
 - **[October 2025]**: Giving an invited talk at INFORMS on our paper, "When Does Interference Matter?
 Decision-Making in Platform Experiments."
 The talk will be in the Revenue Management session on "Experimentation in Operations: Design, Estimation and Decision."
 I'm also organizing an Applied Probability Society session on Experimentation and Interference with [Andy Zheng](https://atzheng.github.io/) and [Wenqian Xing](https://wenqian-xing.github.io/).